 It is also important to remember that the celery flavor in celery salt is less concentrated than in pure ground celery seed.
-You will have to use more of it if to increase the celery flavor in your dish.
+You will have to use more of it to increase the celery flavor in your dish.
 Of course, this means using more salt as well.

 Can you use celery seed in place of celery salt and vice versa?

-Using celery salt in place of celery seed is more problematic since it involves adding more salt to your dish along with the celery seed.
+Using celery salt in place of celery seed is more problematic since it involves adding more salt to your dish, along with the celery seed.
 If you want to increase the celery flavor, you cannot do so without also increasing the salt content.
 As long as you are not on a sodium-restricted diet, celery salt should be a fine celery seed substitute in most cases; however, you should adjust any other sources of salt in the dish to compensate.

 Do celery seed and celery salt provide the same or similar nutritional benefits?

-Celery seed provides a range of nutrients that includes flavonoids, coumarins and linoleic acid.
-This spice also provides a range of minerals like calcium, iron and zinc.
-Celery seeds are thought to be beneficial for reducing cholesterol, inflammation and for liver protection.
+Celery seed provides a range of nutrients that includes flavonoids, coumarins, and linoleic acid.
+This spice also provides a range of minerals like calcium, iron, and zinc.
+Celery seeds are thought to be beneficial for reducing cholesterol, inflammation, and for liver protection.

 Celery salt contains all of the nutrients in celery seed, but in lower quantities per serving.
 A teaspoon of McCormick brand celery salt provides 290 mg of sodium per 1/4 tsp serving, which is about 12 percent of your recommended intake of sodium per day.

 Celery seed’s flavor pairs well with creamy dishes like coleslaw and potato salad.
-Because it offers a purer and more concentrated burst of celery flavor, celery seed can be used as a celery substitute in many dishes.
+Because it offers a purer and more concentrated burst of celery flavor, celery seed can be used as a substitute for celery in many dishes.
 For example, use ground celery seeds alongside onion and bell pepper to make a version of the Cajun trinity.
 Use it in vinaigrettes to provide the flavor without the bulk that celery leaves and stalks would bring.